Bria-AI/BRIA-3.2/README.md

   By submitting this form, I agree to BRIA’s Privacy policy and Terms & conditions, see links below: checkbox
 ---

+## BRIA 3.2 is in Early Access Stage, please contact us for more information

 # TL;DR

 BRIA 3.2 is our latest commercial-ready text-to-image model that significantly improves aesthetics over Bria 3.1 and **excels at rendering clear, readable text**, particularly optimized for short phrases (1-6 words).
 Still ethically trained on licensed data, it offers unmatched legal compliance and customization.